SaadAbdullahAnsari/bci-motor-imagery/README.md

 The project uses classical EEG decoding methods and a compact EEGNet-style neural network to classify motor imagery trials from the `BNCI2014_001` dataset through MOABB.

-The main goal is not to pretend this is a production BCI.
-It is to build a clean, reproducible neural signal decoding pipeline and compare sensible baselines before doing anything more dramatic, because throwing deep learning at 144 EEG trials and hoping for enlightenment is how bad papers are born.

 ---